joseAcevesG/phishingMailAI/apps/frontend/README.md

    **Response:**
    Enhanced error handling to display a consistent UI message for both free trial exhaustion and invalid OpenAI API key errors.
 Improved error messages and user guidance accordingly.

+10. **Prompt:**
+    "change all the css files on @apps/frontend to use css module"
+    **Response:**
+    All CSS files have been converted to use CSS modules with .module.css extension for better CSS scoping and maintainability.

 ## Followup Prompts Regarding User Interface, and Cursor Responses

 1. **Prompt:**